I am a closet organizational fiend. Not many know about my organizational fiendish ways. I can’t help it. I have organizing tips coming out my ears! 🙂

 Top 5 Things To Clean in a Time Crunch – Company’s coming and you have 5 minutes.
 Here’s what to clean.

 Organizing your home can be so difficult.
-You have no idea where to begin or how to organize your home in a way that makes sense.
+You have no idea where to start or how to organize your home in a way that makes sense.
 This organizing essentials guide is the perfect solution.
-With real life advice, this go-to guide covers almost everything you own!
+With real life advice and ideas, this go-to guide covers almost everything you own!
 Get started now and say goodbye to clutter forever!